Darren Helm: Detroit Red Wings (2007-21)

 On June 19, 2012, Helm signed a four-year, $8.5 million contract extension with the Detroit Red Wings.

 During the Red Wings 2012-13 training camp, Helm was diagnosed with a chronic back condition that forced him to miss all but one game in the 2012-13 season and much of the first half of the 2013-14 season.

 On March 29, 2014, Helm recorded his first career hat-trick in a game against the Toronto Maple Leafs.

 On July 1, 2016, Helm signed a five-year, $19.25 million contract extension with the Red Wings.
 Helm spent 14 years with the Red Wings, appearing in 744 regular-season games and recording 112 goals and 139 assists.
 His 744 regular season games with Detroit ranks 17th overall in the history of the franchise.
 He said he had "mixed emotions" about leaving Detroit, as he had "been here for a long time.
 I've raised a family here."
+Helm was also the last remaining member of Detroit's 2008 Stanley Cup Championship team.